emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 concerns.
 Data is increasingly generated in the range of many terabytes by environmental sensors, satellites, automated analytical tools, simulation models, and nucleic acid sequencers.
-Even larger data generating machines, like the Large Hadron Collider (LHC) and the Large Scale Synoptic Survey Telescope (LSST), generate many terabytes (TB) per day, rapidly accumulating to petabyte (PB) scale over the course of any particular study.
+Even larger data-generating machines, like the Large Hadron Collider (LHC) and the Large Scale Synoptic Survey Telescope (LSST), generate many TB per day, rapidly accumulating to petabyte (PB) scale over the course of any particular study.
 While the cost of storage continues to decrease, the volume of data to be stored impacts the choice of storage methods and locations: for large datasets it is necessary to balance the cost of storage with the time of access and costs of re-generating the data.
 With new commercial cloud offerings (e.g., Amazon S3) the cost of retrieving the data might exceed the cost of analysis or of re-generating the data from scratch.